Celebrate festivals with caution, second Covid wave not yet over: Centre | Health

 The death toll climbed to 4,36,365 with 607 fresh fatalities, according to the data updated at 8 am.

-The active cases comprise 1.03 per cent of the total infections, while the national COVID-19 recovery rate was recorded at 97.63 per cent, the ministry said.
+The active cases account for 1.03 per cent of the total infections, while the national COVID-19 recovery rate was recorded at 97.63 per cent, the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)